 He didn’t think she would be that kind.
 Before she came, he didn’t think something so glaringly different from the suffocating walls and booming voices in the house would exist and ever be meant for him.
 But he indulged himself with the impossibility that was her, this muggleborn witch with surprisingly so much magic in her, blooming flower-name and flower-hands, thinking if all this was bound to turn out a dreamhe’d be able to say with every broken part of him that it was worth it.

 It lasted longer than he thought, but it still didn’t last enough.
 It could never have been enough.

 Hogwarts brought them together, but it broke them apart in the end, too.
 But after everything—after everything, Lily, damnit—he can’t just sit back and not try to win her back.
-Because once upon a time wasn’t supposed to be Lily’s definition, and the summers shouldn’t have to ever run out.
+Because once upon a time wasn’t supposed to be Lily Evans’s definition, and the summers shouldn’t have to ever run out.
 She was his first.
 It’s been months, he knows that, but he can still fix this.
 He chooses to believe he can fix this.
 If she could teeter between two worlds insistent upon ostracizing her, then he can belong to hers and his own just as well.
 They couldn’t just have ended there.

-And that’s all he convinces himself when she barges in the dungeons one Sunday, clearly not expecting to see him there.
+And that’s all he convinces himself with when she barges in the dungeons one Sunday, clearly not expecting to see him there.
 He’s been salvaging what free time he could from his schedule working on this project, and he wasn’t going to tell her until it’s done, but—

 “I’m sorry, I’ll go find another place to work in…”